tmiguelf/logger/README.md

  * category - A user specified log category.
 May also be referred to as "log level".
  * thread id - ID of the thread that generated the log, not customizable by the user
  * Date and time - UTC date a time, not customizable by the user
+ * base address - the base address of the module generating the log, not intended for user customization

 ## User interface
 There are 4 main macros that define the basic user interface: